Why Are SaaS Sprawl Risks Costing Your Business More?

 A: Start by creating a “Do Not Share” list.
 Client data, internal financials, and HR info, and make it part of your AI policy.

-Q: Can co-managed IT help businesses use AI safely?
+Q: How can businesses use AI more safely?

 Q: How do I find an AI-ready cybersecurity MSP near me?